TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 #### Remediation

 Ensure that critical operations require at least one additional channel to confirm user's action.
 Each channel must not be bypassed to execute a critical operation.
-If you are going to implement additional factor to verify user's identity, you may consider usage of Infobip 2FA library<sup>[2]</sup>, one-time passcodes via Google Authenticator<sup>[3]</sup>.
+If you are going to implement additional factor to verify user's identity, you may consider usage of [Infobip 2FA library](https://2-fa.github.io/libraries/android-library.html "Infobip 2FA library"), one-time passcodes via [Google Authenticator](https://github.com/google/google-authenticator-android "Google Authenticator for Android").

 #### References